omarissa24/BankingApp/README.md

 ## How to Use

 1. **Logging In:** Start by launching the application and entering your username and PIN at the login screen.
 Remember, your PIN is securely hashed for your protection.
-(You might want to create your user in your database using the createUser functionality (check the installation below for further guidance))
+(You might want to create a user first in the signup form)

 2. **Navigating the Application:** Once logged in, you'll be presented with the main interface, where you can choose from the available banking operations: Withdraw, Deposit, View Balance, or Mini Statement.